ebariaux/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 < Date: Tue, 13 Feb 2018 10:30:21 GMT
 ```

-You may retrieve the list of existing registration using the following registration:
+You may retrieve the list of existing registrations using the following operation:

 ```
 curl localhost:1026/v2/registrations -s -S -H 'Accept: application/json' | python -mjson.tool